What is Satiety?

 Viscous foods that are thicker, stickier, or have a more semi-fluid consistency tend to be more filling than less-viscous foods.
 A food’s viscosity can have several impacts on satiety.
 First, this is because they take longer to eat and require more chewing, which gives the brain more time to register that the stomach is full.

 Additionally, more viscous foods tend to contain other constituents like fibre, which slow down the absorption of sugar into the bloodstream.
-As a result, this can regulate blood sugar levels and prevent spikes in hunger.
+This can regulate blood sugar levels and prevent spikes in hunger.

 For example, think about how full you feel after drinking apple or orange juice when you eat an apple or orange in its unprocessed form.
 Which makes you feel fuller, and which makes you feel fuller over the long term?
 It’s likely the fruit in its whole form, as it contains fibre and requires you to chew it.